ysingh/backend-take-home/README.md

 # Rooms To Go Engineering: Take Home Assignment

 ## How we will run your program
-1. Clone this repository
+1. Clone your repository
-2. npm install
+2. npm install (or pip install, if your language does not have a installer please provide a bash script called install.sh)
-3. npm start
+3. npm start (another way to run the app)
 4. EOF to quit the REPL

 Thank you for your continued interest in Rooms to Go!